-Tagaytay is one of the most popular town in the Philippines where people love to spend time together, it is a tourist spot destination for local and foreign visitors.
+Tagaytay is one of the most popular town in the Philippines where people love to spend time together.
+It is a tourist spot destination for local and foreign visitors.
 It has a good climate and ambiance that most people prefer to visit during holiday season or whenever they have free time.
-The overlooking Taal volcano island (an active volcano) and the Taal lake that are located in the province of Batangas are considered as an iconic view of nature that is a must-see in this place.
+The overlooking Taal volcano island (an active volcano) and the Taal lake that are located in the province of Batangas is an iconic view of nature that is a must-see in this place.

-The green view of nature and the peaceful environment is really an eye catching, and it’s a beautiful place to take some selfies or group photos, it’s indeed a comfortable place to stay if you want to relax, enjoy and smell some fresh air.
+The green view of nature and the peaceful environment is really an eye catching.
+It’s a beautiful place to take some selfies or group photos.
+It’s indeed a comfortable place to stay if you want to relax, enjoy and smell some fresh air.

 In the afternoon the environment is already foggy, and you can feel a cool and windy surroundings, it’s the month of December, so you can expect some coldness in this place.

 You can also see churches around, as most people here are Roman Catholics.

 There are also a lot of deliciously made products here that you can buy and eat while on the road, just like the following:

 It is a kind of baked product that was made from coconut fruit added with milk and other creamy mixture inside.

 It is a kind of candy like food that is made from coconut sport and sugar, it was shaped into a bite sized pieces that you can enjoy as finger food.